henrycao/zabbix-monitoring-scripts/README.md

 This is a mail script which can relay 163 mail.
 Add a new media type with this script in zabbix and you can easily sending alert mail.

+##nginx_spreate_requests
+This script is totally with the usage of [tsdb](opentsdb.net),which is a useful tool to watch http requests. you should do the followings to use it:
+1. set a crontab to this script with 1min 5min all of them is ok
+2. modify the script, add the server ip and the hostname in zabbix. each server should have a different hostname.(must match in zabbix)
+3. add an item with zabbix trapper in gui, key name should match the script